bennyschudel/easy-cropper/pages/README.md

-# RGB Color Mixer Website
+# Easy Cropper Website

-This is the repository of the RGB Color Mixer Website deployed on gh-pages.
+This is the repository of the Easy Cropper Website deployed on gh-pages.